Bug-007/NewsLetterPlugin/README.md

 - Cross platform

 ##  Deployment
-Open the project in VS code than use to run the frontend.
+Open the project in VS code than use command below to run the frontend.
 ``` bash
 cd frontend
 npm start